Two and a Half Men season 8

-The eighth season of Two and a Half Men premiered on September 20, 2010, and finished on February 14, 2011, and was the last season with Charlie Sheen as its main star.
-With 16 episodes aired, it was the shortest season of the series up to that time, although season 12 would later have the same number of half-hour programs.
+The eighth season of the American television sitcom Two and a Half Men aired on CBS from September 20, 2010 to February 14, 2011.

-As of December 22, 2010, Two and a Half Men is ranked at number 10 on the 10 most watched TV programs of 2010.
+The season was the last season with Charlie Sheen as its main star, who was replaced by Ashton Kutcher in the following season.
+Being composed of 16 episodes, the season was the shortest season of the series up to that time, although the twelfth and final season would later have the same number of episodes.